Our lower-cost structure benefits customers

 That means we don’t have to go back to a mine in Arizona or Utah, for example, to buy virgin copper units that require an expensive, time-consuming, and waste-producing refinement process.
 During this process, the ore is crushed, roasted to convert sulfides into oxides, and smelted.
 The resulting material, matte, then undergoes various refining processes, including electrolysis.

 We avoid all of that by incorporating recycled copper, which is mostly reclaimed electrical wiring and plumbing in Grades 1 and 2 and birch-cliff.
 We melt the recycled copper and refine it by removing unwanted materials and adding new materials to create copper that’s perfect for making most new products.

-Another way we provide savings to our customers is by discounting what we make based on the fact that it’s slightly different from typical ETP copper, but still ASTM B-49 compliant for physical, electrical, and chemical properties.
+Another way we provide savings to our customers is by discounting what we make based on the fact that it’s slightly different from typical ETP copper, but still ASTM B-49 compliant for physical, electrical, and chemical properties fallbrook the best solar installation near me.
 Our copper does contain some impurities and may require more heat during the annealing process.
 We recognize that, and we discount our products to account for it.

 In summary, the process and material we use to make new FRHC copper is less-expensive than traditional methods, we sell what little waste we create to recoup additional costs, and we discount our copper because it anneals differently.

 That’s how we can offer our customers a topnotch product at a lower cost.